Transport in Mauritius: Bus network

 Mauritius has a widespread bus network with around 220 bus lines and roughly 900 bus stops.
 They are operated by major companies (Mauritius Bus Transport, National Transport Corporation (NTC), United Bus Service (UBS)), as well as smaller companies (Rose Hill Transport (RHT), Triolet Bus Service (TBS) and others) and various individual operators that are organized in regional Bus Owners Co-operative Societies (BOCS).
 The bus prices are regulated by the Government of Mauritius.
 However, there is no such thing as an operator independent ticket which could be used across the island.

+Bus routes

+The following is a list of the bus routes operated in Mauritius: